 ◘ Fig. E-5 Colophospermum mopane forest in northern Namibia greening at the beginning of the rainy season (large image).
 During this time, the trees also begin to flower (photos: Breckle).

-The triggering factor for the onset of flowering is likely to be the maximum temperature, which occurs towards the end of the drought period but before the onset of rain.
+The triggering factor for the onset of flowering is likely to be the maximum temperature, which occurs towards the end of the drought period but already before the onset of rain.

 The most extensive ZB II forest stands are found in the sparsely populated parts of Africa south of the equator.
-These are the 'miombo' forests on the watershed between the Indian and Atlantic Oceans and on the Lunda Sill south of the Congo Basin, where there is no drinking water necessary for settlements during the drought season.
-At the dry frontier of ZB II, the occurrence of the baobab or baobab tree (Adansonia digitata) is very striking; its misshapen trunk, which reaches a circumference of 20 m (◘ Fig. E-6), can store up to 120,000 liters of water.
+These are the 'miombo' forests on the watershed between the Indian and Atlantic Oceans and on the Lunda threshold south of the Congo Basin, where there is no drinking water available for settlements during the drought season.
+At the dry frontier of ZB II, the occurrence of the ‘monkey bread’ or baobab tree (Adansonia digitata) is very striking; its misshapen bizarre trunk, which reaches a circumference of 20 m (◘ Fig. E-6), can store up to 120,000 liters of water.
 It can therefore be assumed that in a leafless state it survives the drought without absorbing water from the soil.
 Bottle trees belonging to the same Bombacaceae family also occur in South America and Australia.

-Medina (1968) determined soil respiration in Venezuela in a deciduous forest at 100 m NN (annual temperature 27.1°C, annual precipitation 1334 mm).
+Medina (1968) determined soil respiration in Venezuela in a deciduous forest at 100 m asl (annual temperature 27.1°C, annual precipitation 1334 mm).
 It was three times more intense during the rainy season than during the drought season.
-It corresponded to an annually decomposed organic matter amount of on average .
-The annual litterfall was .
+It corresponded to an annually decomposed organic matter amount of on average 11,2 t•ha-1.
+The annual litterfall was8,2 t•ha-1.
 The difference could correspond to root respiration.

 Some information on production can be found in Cannel (1982) (◘ Table E-2).